Food, Farming, and Race

 Additional Law & Policy Resources

 This webpage is a special joint project undertaken by Susan Schneider and Shirah Dedman with the goal of providing resources on "Food, Farming and Race."
 We hope that our resources will include both analysis of the historic and contemporary structural racism that permeates our food system and resources on the transformational changes that are breaking down barriers and building new opportunities.
 We welcome your suggestions.
 Please use the Contact Us form.

-On March 11, 2021, President Biden signed into law the $1.9 trillion American Rescue Plan Act.
+On March 11, 2021, President Biden signed into law the Emergency Relief for Farmers of Color Act as part of the $1.9 trillion American Rescue Plan Act.
 The Act includes $4 billion in direct relief payments to help socially disadvantaged farmers pay off outstanding USDA farm loan debts and related taxes.
 It also includes $1.01 billion to support activities at USDA that will root out systemic racism, provide technical and legal assistance to agricultural communities of color, and fund under-resourced programs that will shape the future for farmers and communities of color.

 A socially disadvantaged farmer or rancher is a member of a group that has been subjected to racial or ethnic prejudice because of their identity as members of a group without regard to their individual qualities.
 Section 2501(a) of the Food, Agriculture, Conservation, and Trade Act of 1990 (7 U.S.C.
 2279(a)).

 USDA Implementation: Fact Sheet

 National Family Farm Coalition

 Asian Producers (2017)

 For a deeper dive into socially disadvantaged farmer groups, please click on the boxes below.

 About the Collaborator